 Hero Quilts Honoring Veterans

 |How is this Project Funded?||What Quilt Makers Need to Know|

 What are Hero Quilts?

 Burnsville honors its local heroes each year with an afternoon of fun and celebration on the Saturday following July 4th.
 The Town Square hosts exhibitors, musicians, and food vendors that include large wall of heroes with the photos and stories of veterans and local heroes.
 The Emergency Management Services, fire departments, teachers, police and sheriff’s departments are honored, in addition to veterans.

-Hero Day has taken place annually since 2007 and each year it has grown.
-It truly shows how the people of Burnsville appreciate what the servants in their community do for them.
+The presentation of veteran’s quilts has taken place since 2013 and has grown each year.
+This annual event truly shows how the people of Burnsville appreciate what the servants in their community do for them.

 Some Words of Appreciation from Recipients